j3ffyang/openstack-based-datacenter/markdown/StressTestCeph.markdown

 ### Conclusion:
 1. All traffic are through fiber network
-2. Test covers both physical boxes and VM
+2. Test covers both physical boxes (average 9.1 Gbits/sec) and VM (average 8.28 Gbits/sec)

 ## Create a Pool for Stress